 - 10.1 The Board is committed to ensuring that the safety of any person visiting, or working in, or in the vicinity of, licensed premises is not compromised. - 10.2 Applicants and licence holders should be able to demonstrate that all factors which impact on public safety have been considered.
-These may include: - the occupancy capacity of the premises - the design and layout of the premises, including means of escape - the nature of the activities on the premises - the hours of operation - customer profile (e.g. age, disability, gender and any vulnerable customers) - 10.3 Suggested control measures include: - carrying out risk assessments - provision of effective CCTV in and around the premises - active membership of Pubwatch or a similar scheme - measures to prevent drinks spiking and needle spiking
+These may include: - the occupancy capacity of the premises - the design and layout of the premises, including means of escape - the nature of the activities on the premises - the hours of operation - customer profile (e.g. age, disability) - 10.3 Suggested control measures include: - carrying out risk assessments - provision of effective CCTV in and around the premises - active membership of Pubwatch or a similar scheme - measures to prevent drinks spiking - employment of adequate numbers of suitably trained staff

-- employment of adequate numbers of suitably trained staff - proof of regular testing and, where appropriate, certification of procedures, appliances and safety systems - employment, when necessary, of Security Industry Authority licensed door staff (or suitable alternative) - ensuring safe access to those with disabilities
+- proof of regular testing and, where appropriate, certification of procedures, appliances and safety systems - employment, when necessary, of Security Industry Authority licensed door staff (or suitable alternative)